Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Quantization

 is an exact sequence.
-Here the arrows on the right hand side are compositions of the map $r_M$ with the orthogonal projections of $L_{\partial M}$ to $L_\Sigma$ and $L_{\overline{\Sigma'}}$ respectively (the latter identified with $L_\Sigma$).
-Moreover, the following diagram commutes, where the bottom arrow is the orthogonal projection.
+Here the arrows on the right hand side are compositions of the map $r_M$ with the orthogonal projections of $L_{\partial M}$ to $L_\Sigma$ and $L_{\overline{\Sigma'}}$ respectively (the latter identif\/ied with $L_\Sigma$).
+Moreover, the following diagram commutes, where the bottom arrow is the orthogonal projection

 \end{itemize}